kaduJS/kaduJS/README.md

 ### Welcome to my Github !!!

-I'm 21, jr. web developer and glad to see u here.
+I'm 21, jr. web developer, about one year in this world and glad to see u here.

 ## 💡 Core knowledges